 5. Has the reinvestment option provided by CanAm been approved by USCIS to protect my immigration status?

-The current USCIS Policy Manual provides two examples of acceptable redeployment investments – namely a redeployment into another construction project or new issue municipal bonds, such as for infrastructure spending.
-While the EB-5 stakeholder community is presently advocating for USCIS to confirm that the scope of permissible redeployment vehicles (for example, to include any investments in marketable securities) is broader than these two examples, USCIS has yet to do so.
-Therefore, for the time being, CanAm’s current redeployment options strictly fall within these two examples.
+The June 2017 USCIS Policy Manual provides two examples of acceptable redeployment investments – namely a redeployment into another construction project or new issue municipal bonds, such as for infrastructure spending.

 6. Will my funds be reinvested to another CanAm EB-5 project?